EOSIO/eosio.cdt/docs/06_how-to-guides/05_authorization/how_to_restrict_access_to_an_action_by_user.md

 Prerequisites: https://developers.eos.io/eosio-home/docs/your-first-contract

-The below code is enforcing the action hi to be executed only by the same user that is sent as paramater to the action.
+The below code is enforcing the action `hi` to be executed only by the account that is sent as paramater to the action, no matter what permission the account is using to sign the transaction (e.g. owner, active, code).

 ```cpp
 void hi( name user ) {